 Why is Business Email Compromise such a popular form of cybercrime?

 The answer is simple.
 Business Email Compromise has the potential to generate large amounts of money in a short amount of time.
-Consider the case of the Italian engineering firm, Tecnimont spA.
+Consider the case of the Italian engineering firm, Tecnimont SpA.
 Chinese hackers, posing as the company’s CEO, convinced the branch executive in India to transfer a total of $18.5 million to banks in Hong Kong for what he believed was an acquisition the company was making in China.
-The money was withdrawn within minutes of being transferred.1
+The money was withdrawn by the criminals within minutes of being transferred.1

 Business Email Compromise has become a global threat, though in the United States companies of all types and sizes have reported losses.
-From June of 2016 to May of 2018, there were more than 19 thousand complaints filed with the FBI’s Internet Crime Complaint Center (IC3) and recorded BEC losses in the U.S. totaled nearly $3 billion.2
+During a three-year period, from 2019 to 2021, there were more than 63,000 complaints filed with the FBI’s Internet Crime Complaint Center (IC3) and recorded BEC losses in the U.S. totaled more than $6 billion.2

 In what ways is Business Email Compromise becoming more sophisticated?